Liu-GJ/AIDM-7410/README.md

 Literature review 5

->   Government agencies and social media 5
+Government agencies and social media 5

->   Hospital and social media 6
+Hospital and social media 6

->   Crisis and social media 7
+Crisis and social media 7

 Research Questions 7

 Research Methods and Sample Collection 8

->   Selection of Target Account 8
+Selection of Target Account 8

->   Selection of Time Frame 8
+Selection of Time Frame 8

->   Sampling Method 9
+Sampling Method 9

->   Selection of Analysis Unit 9
+Selection of Analysis Unit 9

->   Follow the official Weibo account.
+Follow the official Weibo account.
 9

->   Weibo sending frequency 9
+Weibo sending frequency 9

->   Use of entertainment elements 10
+Use of entertainment elements 10

->   Content object of Weibo content 10
+ontent object of Weibo content 10

->   Whether to forward Weibo of other accounts, and the type of source Weibo
+Whether to forward Weibo of other accounts, and the type of source Weibo account 10
->   account 10

->   Whether to mention other accounts, and the type of Weibo account mentioned
+Whether to mention other accounts, and the type of Weibo account mentioned 10
->   10

->   Whether to get a comment 10
+Whether to get a comment 10

->   Whether to reply to comments 10
+Whether to reply to comments 10

->   Weibo content subject 10
+Weibo content subject 10

 Research Result 11